 But I also found answers.
 And those answers brought me a clarity that freed me for the first time in my life.

 One of the most rewarding things about what I do is when I have the chance to show someone who they are in a way they may never have seen.
 This is what the great privilege and responsibility of telling someone’s story means to me.
 It’s my calling, my purpose, and my gift, and there’s nothing I’d rather be doing.

-I see stories everywhere.
+Stories matter.
 Let’s tell yours.

 Let’s chat!
 Drop me a line!